Versuri - Versuri.ro

 The 1979 Touch Me There Zappa album is the album Dead Girls Of London was recorded for in the first place.
 It was originally recorded with Van, but Warner Brothers, then in the middle of an acrimonious lawsuit with Zappa, refused permission to release this version.
 Zappa then replaced Van's vocal with his own for the released version.
 (Same backing track, though.)

-Nume Album : Junta
+Nume Album : Unknown - Run-d.m.c.

-Nume Album : Hope Is Important
+Nume Album : Tamar - Arise

 Nume Album : Unknown